mangalm96/mangalm96.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |2-
       Responsibilities include:
+      - Evaluated LLM to identify Fair Housing violations, distinguishing between local & global biases, achieving 80% accuracy in bias detection.
+      - Implemented guardrails for trust and safety of LLMs.
+Designed a comprehensive evaluation methodology for jailbreaking in LLMs.
       - Crafted efficient ETL pipelines and extracted insights from big datasets, utilizing PySpark and machine learning techniques like XGBoost.
+      - Increased listing performance by 10% by shipping novel modifications to ranking algorithms by improving diversity in rankings.
   - position: Data Science Consultant
     company_name: McKinsey and Company
     company_url: ''